top of page

 • Native Sparrows: Red or white proso millet, oil-type sunflower seeds, cracked corn, some safflower.

-• Woodpeckers: Suet, unsalted nutmeats, sunflower seeds, cracked corn.
+• Woodpeckers: Suet and seed logs, unsalted nutmeats, sunflower seeds, cracked corn.

 • Nuthatches: Sunflower seeds, nuts and suet